prakriti-yan/bloglist-backend/README.md

 A warning box will be shown in the login page for 4 sec if the username or the password was wrong.
 <br>
 A notice box will be shown in the blog page for 4 sec if a blog is successfully posted.

+The source code for the corresponding frontend is: https://github.com/prakriti-yan/bloglist-frontend/tree/master.

 The website is hosted on Heroku: https://bloglist-yan.herokuapp.com/